Mediterranean cruises - Montjuic Hill in Barcelona

 Today, part of the building functions as a museum, while the rest serves as office and event space.
 Casa Batlló is a UNESCO World Heritage Site and one of the most visited attractions in the city.

-It’s about 5.5 km (3.5 miles) from the cruise port at Moll Adossat.
-You can take Metro Line L3 from Drassanes to Passeig de Gràcia, or a taxi in 20–25 minutes.
+To get there from the cruise port at Moll Adossat, you can take Metro Line L3 from Drassanes to Passeig de Gràcia, or take a taxi (ride takes 20–25 minutes).

 👉 If you’re visiting both Casa Batlló and Sagrada Família, consider booking a combo tour, as they’re only 2 km apart.